How To Scale Facebook Ads For Ecommerce

-It’s called Facebook Ad Interest Hunter and what it does is find highly relevant, hidden audiences that your competitors don’t know about.
+It’s a free tool called Facebook Ad Interest Hunter and what it does is find highly relevant, hidden audiences that your competitors don’t know about.

 Here’s how it works:

 Imagine you run an online camping store selling all kinds of camping equipment.

 You’ll probably want to target people interested in things like “Camping” or “Outdoor recreation” as a starting point.

 And 9 times out of 10 you’ll use the detailed targeting tool inside the Facebook ads manager to do this.

 As you now know…